mrbruhb/adversarial-attacks-cifar10/README.md

 - Momentum-based gradient accumulation (μ = 0.75)
 - Iterative refinement focusing on non-fooled samples
 - Step size decay for convergence
-- Early stopping when all images fooled
+- Early stopping when all images are fooled

 ```python
 uap = generate_UAPs(